South Carolina Military and Veterans Benefits

-This rule only applies if your license expired during one of the following:
+This only applies if their license expired during one of the following:

-You're serving outside the state and it expired within 90 days of the start of that service.
+- Serving outside the state and it expired within 90 days of the start of that service

-Renewal of South Carolina Driver’s License by Mail if Stationed Outside of South Carolina: Active duty military and their dependents, and Department of Defense employees who are stationed outside of South Carolina may renew their driver's license online or by mail.
+Renewal of South Carolina Driver’s License Online or by Mail if Stationed Outside of South Carolina: Active duty Service members and their dependents who are stationed outside of South Carolina may renew their driver's license online or by mail.

-To renew online go to the South Carolina Department of Motor Vehicle, Driver's License Renewal Page .
+To renew online go to the South Carolina Department of Motor Vehicle (SCDMV), Online Transaction webpage .

-To renew your license by mail, submit all the following documents:
+To renew a license by mail, applicants must submit all the following documents:

-Current color photograph of yourself (from the top of your head to your shoulders) without your face or head covered
+- Current color photograph (from the top of head to shoulders) with no face or head covering

-Military orders showing continuous active duty outside of SC
+- Military orders showing continuous active duty outside of South Carolina

 PO Box 1498